 Drugs Don’t Work Simplified Check List:

-- Employee education.
-A monthly newsletter in English and Spanish is provided to equal the required two hours of training annually.
+- Employee Education: A monthly newsletter in English and Spanish is provided and is equal to the required two hours of training annually.

-- Treatment services.
-Post the provided referral list where it is visible to all employees.
+- Treatment Services: Post the provided referral list where it is visible to all employees.